 Subject: Sponsoring scientist statement for PRFB application of Robert E. Clark.

 I am delighted to provide my support for Robert Clark’s application for an NSF-PRFB based in my group at UConn.
 I believe that Rob will contribute much to the ongoing research in my group on the effects of forest fragmentation in Connecticut on species interactions while broadening his own research horizon and gaining skills in experimental design and statistical analysis that will advance his career.
 The research that Rob proposes will establish how modification of disperser communities in forest fragments in Connecticut will disrupt seed dispersal and consequently affect plant population structure and persistence and lead to microevolutionary change.
-Rob’s research will make extensive use of the biological collections available in herbaria at UConn and elsewhere in New England to provide a long-term perspective to his work on fragmentation.
+Rob’s research will make extensive use of the biological collections available in herbaria at UConn that provide data on plant locality information and physical specimens.
+These historical records are critical to understanding the long-term impacts of habitat fragmentation on plant populations.

 The key features of Rob’s proposal that enthuse me are 1) the integrative nature of the work, examining the consequences of altered species interactions on population persistence, structure and microevolution; 2) the parallel examination of temporal variation by examining biological collections data and spatial variation using multiple contemporary forest fragments; 3) the likelihood that his work will open up a new angle to ongoing research in my lab on ecological networks in fragmented landscapes.
 Additionally, I believe that Rob’s intimate knowledge of the natural history of New England’s forests, a system I’m relatively new to, will complement my own expertise in quantitative ecology very well.

 Relationship of proposal to ongoing research The research Rob proposes will benefit from synergies with our NSF-funded project (NSF-DEB 1557086, start date December 2016) on how forest fragmentation disrupts food webs involving herbivorous Lepidoptera, their host-plants and avian predators (Fragmented Ecological Networks, FEN).
 The FEN project will collect detailed data on the effects of fragmentation on antagonistic interaction networks, and Rob’s work on beneficial interaction networks will be an excellent complement to that system.
 In addition, Rob’s research will benefit from the infrastructure that we are building for the FEN project, including GIS databases on forest fragments in Connecticut including information on accessibility and historical and current use, permits, trained undergraduate research teams, transport and outreach activities.
 The complementary nature of the two projects will provide excellent opportunities for collaboration and peer-support between Rob and the PDRA employed on the FEN project.
-Rob will also take part in the outreach components of the FEN project, which include talks at local schools and natural history societies, a biodiversity camp for grade 5-9 students in Hartford and insect zoos for parents and children.
+Rob has experience providing outreach programs to education, environmental and professional organizations in Connecticut, that will allow Rob to effectively take part in the outreach components of the FEN project that facilitate the outreach goals of the PRFB.
+This includes talks at local schools and natural history societies, a biodiversity camp for grade 5-9 students in Hartford and insect zoos for parents and children, with programs specific to the topics of the proposal (i.e. biology of ants and forest wildflowers).

 Additional projects in my group have developed tools for modeling spatial structures of plant populations as functions of covariates (Replicated Point Pattern Models, RPPMs, Bagchi & Illian, 2015) and we are currently using RPPMs to contrast the effects of hunting on the spatial structures of Amazonian trees with different dispersal syndromes (Bagchi et al., in prep).
-I expect Rob to use RPPMs as he addresses his second hypothesis that ant-dispersed plants will become more spatially aggregated in small forest fragments.
+This technique would benefit from being further applied to new systems, such as the ant-mediated seed dispersal in temperate forest understory communities.
+I therefore expect Rob to use RPPMs as he addresses his second hypothesis that ant-dispersed plants will become more spatially aggregated in small forest fragments.